WRITE FOR THE REFORMER

 G. Reliability of the sources

-- The sources, citations, blog sites whatever out of the written material is given as reference, needs to be verified for the authenticity of the sources given, it should be made-up or cheated for the sake of presenting in the article.
+- The sources, citations, blog sites whatever out of the written material is given as reference, needs to be verified for the authenticity of the sources given, It shouldn’t be made up or cheated for the sake of presenting in the article.

 H. Plagiarism may lead to enter the name in black list.